Widening Access to Careers in Community Healthcare

 What does the WATCCH programme involve?

-This year we are offering a blended WATCCH programme in 2021/2022 with a combination of online workshops and online student mentoring as well as a face to face GP work experience placement in a London practice.
+The WATCCH programme combines in-person and online workshops and student mentoring as well as a face to face GP work experience placement in a London practice.

 Should you be offered a place on the WATCCH programme, participation is free of charge.

-- Sat 17th July AM – Welcome workshop.
-Introductory session and pre-work experience information
+Welcome workshop, introductory session and pre-work experience information

 Who can apply?